How chargeable weight differs in various transportation modes

 • Actual weight: 800 kg

-• If rate is per CBM and 1 CBM = 1000 kg (common ratio), volumetric would be 1,200 kg
+• If the rate is per CBM and 1 CBM = 1000 kg (common ratio), the volumetric would be 1,200 kg

 • Chargeable weight = 1,200 kg (volumetric is higher)

-Volumetric Weight = (Length × Width × Height) / 3000
+• Volumetric Weight in Road Freight= (Length × Width × Height) / 3000

-Dimensions in centimeters, result in kilograms
+Dimensions in centimeters and result in kilograms

 Example: